datalens-tech/datalens/README.md

 `METADATA_POSTGRES_DSN_LIST="postgres://{user}:{password}@{host}:{port}/{database}?sslmode=verify-full&sslrootcert=/certs/root.crt"`

-#### Why do i see two compose files: docker-compose.yml & docker-compose-dev.yml?
+#### Why do i see two compose files: docker-compose.yml & docker-compose.dev.yml?

-`docker-compose-dev.yml` is a special compose file that is needed only for development purposes.
-When you run DataLens in production mode, you always need to use `docker-compose.yml`.
-The `docker-compose up` command uses it by default.
+`docker-compose.dev.yml` is a special compose file that is needed only for development purposes.
+When you run DataLens in production mode, you always need to use `docker-compose.yml` file or `./init.sh` script.

 #### What are the minimum system requirements?